lendot/cattube/README.md

 We've had this system running for about 3 years in our living room and two of our cats love it and use it multiple times a day.
-Not only that, they grapsed it intuitively right from the beginning and there really wasn't any training required.
+Not only that, they grasped it intuitively right from the beginning and there really wasn't any training required.

 ## 2. Hardware